pattjoshi/interview-Q-A/README.md

 ## Full Stack (MERN)
 - From what I understand, the key requirement for the role is to build an efficient Full Stack application.
 I'm deeply passionate about building quality web applications.

-- I have experience in Full Stack (MERN) Application .
+- I have experience in Full Stack (MERN) Applications including next.js and tailwind CSS.

-- which includes MongoDB, Express.js, React.js, and Node.js.
-I have hands-on experience in developing end-to-end web applications using these technologies.
+- I have hands-on experience in developing end-to-end web applications using these technologies.

 - Problem-solving abilities: I possess strong problem-solving skills and enjoy tackling complex challenges.